ThreatDudes/Greynoise-Discord-Alerts/README.md

 [![alert_scheduler](https://github.com/ThreatDudes/Greynoise-Discord-Alerts/actions/workflows/alert_scheduler.yml/badge.svg?event=schedule)](https://github.com/ThreatDudes/Greynoise-Discord-Alerts/actions/workflows/alert_scheduler.yml)

-Sends Greynoise query results to a Discord channel on a scheduled basis.
+Sends GreyNoise query results to a Discord channel on a scheduled basis.

-## Adding Greynoise Key and Discord Webhook URL to repo environment variables
+## Adding GreyNoise Key and Discord Webhook URL to repo environment variables
 You are going to need the following items:
-- `GREYNOISE_API_KEY`: an API key from your [GreyNoise](https://www.greynoise.io/viz/) account.
+- `GREYNOISE_API_KEY`: an API key from your [GreyNoise](https://www.greynoise.io/viz/account/) account.
 - `DISCORD_WEBHOOK_URL`: a Discord Webhook endpoint that is specific to the Discord server and channel.

-GreyNoise API keys are available at Community and Enterprise levels.
+GreyNoise API keys are available at Community and Enterprise levels, however, using the GNQL endpoint requires an Enterprise subscription or Enterprise Trial.
 [Go to your account details to get your key.](https://www.greynoise.io/viz/account/)

 [Read here on how to generate a Discord webhook url.](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

-Once you have forked this project to your own repository, you can start setting the environment variables and the GitHub Actions.
-You must then save both the GreyNoise API key and Discord URL to your new porject repository as **Repository Secrets for GitHub Actions**.
+Once you have forked this project to your own repository, you can start setting the environment variables, and the GitHub Actions.
+You must then save both the GreyNoise API key and Discord URL to your new project repository as **Repository Secrets for GitHub Actions**.
 Read here for the instructions on adding them to your repository: [Creating encrypted secrets for GitHub Actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ## Adding new queries
-To add a new query, simply past a [`GNQL` query](https://github.com/GreyNoise-Intelligence/GNQL) into a file with a useful name, e.g. `maliciousNonBot.gnql` or `firstSeen_1d.gnql`.
+To add a new query, simply past a [`GNQL` query](https://docs.greynoise.io/reference/gnqlquery-1) into a file with a useful name, e.g. `maliciousNonBot.gnql` or `firstSeen_1d.gnql`.

 ## Scheduling new reports
 You must use the syntax of GitHub actions to schedule new alerts.